dgarciarieckhof/Data-Odyssey/NTTW/README.md

 6. Finally, we combine the sentences in each group into a coherent text chunk.
 These chunks represent semantically meaningful segments of the original transcript.

 ### Populating Our Knowledge Base
-Finally, we process our chunks and store them in our vector database.
+Finally, our chunks are processed and stored in the vector database.
 Each chunk is associated with its embedding, metadata, and the original video ID, allowing for efficient retrieval later.

 ```python
 for video_data, chunks in tqdm(zip(video_data_list, chunks_list), total=len(video_data_list)):